Outgoing Shawnee Mission School Superintendent Jim Hinson was absent from Monday night's board meeting but he was the subject of much discussion.

 One of those asking for a delay was Tucker Polling, a parent from Prairie Village.
 He said Hinson "lost some trust with the district."

-Board President Sara Goodburn said members were going to start working immediately on a search timeline, but she wouldn't say whether the board would waiting until after November.
+Board President Sara Goodburn said members were going to start working immediately on a search timeline, but she wouldn't say whether the board would wait until after November.
 It took six months to hire Hinson four years ago.

 The board also passed a tough resolution on when federal immigration agents or local police can take a child out of a school building.